LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Heading becomes cropped at 200% zoom

 The primary heading escapes the viewport when the viewport is zoomed to 200%.
-This fails 1.4.4 Resize Text and occurs when the viewport is roughly between 35em and 55em.
+This fails 1.4.4 Resize Text and occurs when the viewport is between `35em` and `55em`.

 ##### Solution

-I reduced the `font-size` at the `35em` viewport, in the CSS, which is a nice easy win.
+I reduced the `font-size` at the `35em` to 55em breakpoint, in the CSS, which is a nice easy win.

 #### About us link uses colour alone to communicate information